adhocindia/adhoc_machineLearning/README.md

 # adhoc_machineLearning

+>**Note**: This coure is in progress .

-The course is being taught at Adhoc networks by Mr .
+The course is taught at Adhoc networks by Mr .
 Ashutosh.
 The details about the course can be found [here](https://www.adhocnw.org/training/big-data-course/machine-learning-train-computer/).
 ## Technologies used

 - Python